battleoverflow/DockDB/README.md

 # DockDB

-DockDB is a progressive Dockerfile repository created to store template Dockerfiles for [Shinigami](https://github.com/azazelm3dj3d/shinigami).
+DockDB is a progressive bare-bones Dockerfile repository.

 The following images are currently supported: